uwspstar/FullStack/AWS-Certification/FAQ/S3-faqs.md

 Alternatively,
 you can use S3 Object Tagging to organize your data across all of your S3 buckets and/or prefixes
 ```
+### charged for accessing Amazon S3 through the AWS Management Console